OffchainLabs/arb-os/doc/MiniLanguageTutorial.md

 > and only if that identifier is listed as one of the type variables of that generic type or function.
 > Otherwise, it is treated as a nominal type, if that nominal type is not defined in the file or is not imported with a use statement,
 > it is not a valid type and will cause an error.
-> The representation of a nominal type is the type on the left side of the type declaration with the same name as *ident*.
+> We define the representation of a nominal type to be the type on the right side of the type declaration with the same name as *ident*.

 *ident* `<` *type1* `,` *type2* `,` ... `>`